 Going to School in Santa Cruz County

 Only five of these books exist in our office.
-In an effort to preserve this document and to provide it as a reference to teachers, students, and others, the County Office of Education has scanned the book (see box below).
+In an effort to preserve this document and to provide it as a reference to teachers, students, and others, the County Office of Education has scanned the book.
+A copy may be downloaded here.
 The book not only contains information on many of the early schools but has an array of old photos.
 Research for the book included using other books about Santa Cruz County, searching the archives of the Santa Cruz Sentinel, the Register Pajaronian, yearbooks, and using personal interviews.

 Chapter II begins the tale with the Ohlone Indians and the lessons they taught to their children.
 Then late in the 1700’s came the arrival of the white man and the Santa Cruz Mission.
 It was the intention of the missionaries to educate the Indians but only a few did actually learn to read and write.
 By 1847, the first families started to arrive in the county and children were gathered in homes to be taught, but only during the summer months.

 Santa Cruz County was officially created on February 18, 1850, seven months before California became a part of the United States.
 In 1854, the tax rate for schools was set at five cents for every $100 of taxable property.
 Schools, both public and Christian continued to grow housed in private homes and churches.
 Finally in 1857 the first public one-room schoolhouse was built near Mission Hill at a cost of $2,233.
 It was named Santa Cruz District 1.
 Over the next four years, five more schools were built.
 As time went on, the first schoolhouse was expanded to accommodate ever-increasing numbers of students.
 It was replaced in 1879 with a more modern multi-leveled building.
 Appendix B gives a chronological listing of the formation of schools throughout the County.